kieranjwhite/fezier/README.md

 draw_strokeRender(&stroke, G_p_globals);
 </pre>

-Next you will need to composite the dirty rect in G_p_globals->canvas.p_bitmap to your canvas / surface.
+Next you will need to composite G_p_globals->canvas.p_bitmap to your canvas / surface.
 The details on how to do this vary depending on which library you're using.
 An example of how do this in SDL can be found in the test harness.
 The render function in the file c/rendering/test/test_render.c contains the required code.

-The dirty rectangle is returned by draw_canvasDirty(&G_p_globals->canvas).
-If Fezier was initialised with a devicePixelRatio < 0, the returned dirty rectangle defines the location of pixels which have been altered in G_p_globals->canvas.p_bitmap and their destination rectangle on your canvas / surface.
+A dirty rectangle is returned by draw_canvasDirty(&G_p_globals->canvas).
+If Fezier was initialised with a devicePixelRatio of -1, the returned dirty rectangle defines the location of pixels which have been altered in G_p_globals->canvas.p_bitmap and their destination rectangle on your canvas / surface.
 The dirty rect coordinates are inclusive.